garrethmcdaid/python-toy-encryption/rsa/README.md

 Let's recall again: only Alice knows the value of PHI(F), so if she can obtain a value that depends on knowing PHI(F) she has her Private Key.

-In RSA, the value used is the *modular inverse* of PHI(F).
+In RSA, the value used for this is the *modular inverse* of PHI(F).
 Trying to de-construct the modular inverse into plain speak is not easy, and probably not necessary.
-Its somewhat similar to the *multiplicative inverse*, also called the *reciprocal*, which is easier to understand.
+It's somewhat similar to the *multiplicative inverse*, also called the *reciprocal*, which is easier to understand.

 Consider:
 ```markdown